freeCodeCamp/freeCodeCamp/guide/english/php/php-install/index.md

-However, if your server does not support PHP, you must: install a web server install PHP install a database, such as MySQ.
+However, if your server does not support PHP, you must: install a web server install PHP install a database, such as MySQL, MSSQL etc.

 ### More information
 The official PHP website (PHP.net) has installation instructions for PHP: http://php.net/manual/en/install.php